 If you are a retail client from the UK (FCA), Europe (CySEC) or Australia (ASIC), the Pepperstone or Axi subsidiary will be required to cap your leverage due to local trading rules.
 This means the following maximum leverage is permitted

 Retail traders with FCA, CySEC and ASIC regulation will have guaranteed negative balance protection.

 If you are a UK trader, you will not have access to either broker’s selection of cryptocurrency CFDs.
 Recently, the FCA amended regulation to ban crypto trading for retail investor accounts.

 While Axi is only regulated by ASIC and CySEC and therefore restricted to 30:1 leverage, Pepperstone operates offshore subsidiaries with higher leverage limits:

 Pepperstone and Axi use automated ‘margin call’ (also sometimes called ‘minimum balance protection‘).
-MT4 has a feature which seeks to exit forex traders before their account balance goes into negative.
+MT4 has a feature that seeks to exit forex traders before their account balance goes negative.
 There is however no guarantee traders will be able to exit before the account goes into negative.
 Conservative and inexperienced traders will want to avoid forex trading when the forex market appears extremely volatile.